drewmrobson/add-video-to-youtube-playlist/README.md

   }
 ]
 ```
 In the example above, the most recent 10 videos from the channel `Fireship` will be added to the playlist `Tech`.
+Save this file as `C:/Source/channels.json`.